chenxin415/flowstar/README.md

 # Introduction

 This is the homepage of the toolbox version of Flow\*.
 The first version of Flow\* was released in the year of 2013, and improved in 2015 (version 1.2.0) and 2017 (version 2.1.0).
 The purpose of releasing a toolbox version is to provide a more flexible way to model and analyze cyber-physical systems (CPS), and expose the key functions to the tools for verifying more complex systems, such as the CPS with machine learning components.
-The main data structures in the toolbox version are completely re-designed and implemented such that the performance is **at least 10x faster** than the version 2.1.0 in general.
+The main data structures in the toolbox version are completely re-designed and implemented such that the performance is **at least 10x faster** than the version 2.1.0 on hybrid case studies.

 **Flow\* is mainly used to compute reachable set overapproximations which are guranteed to contain all approximation and numerical errors.**